dafmontenegro/gabo-rag/README.md

 llm_phi.invoke(test_message)
 ```

-> At this stage, none of the models are expected to be capable of answering the question correctly, and they might even hallucinate while attempting to provide a response.
-To address this, we will begin constructing our **RAG** in the next section.
+> At this stage, the model is not expected to be able to answer the question correctly, and they might even hallucinate when trying to give an answer.
+To solve this problem, we will start building our **RAG** in the next section.

 ## 4. Data Extraction and Preparation
 To collect the information that our **RAG** will use, we will perform **Web Scraping** of the section dedicated to [Gabriel Garcia Marquez](https://ciudadseva.com/autor/gabriel-garcia-marquez/) in the **Ciudad Seva web site**.